bcgov/data-publication/pages/dps.md

 # DATA PUBLICATION SERVICES

-The pages in this section describe the services that DataBC provide for Data Publication.
+The pages in this section describe the services that DataBC provides for Data Publication.